 - When more than one applicant submits a proposal, the group is led by a “user group leader”.
 All TA grants to user group leaders, group members, individual users (experts and trainees) are personal.
 The person/s named on the application form cannot be exchanged.

-- The number of TA access days is also personal, modifications are possible on an individual case basis.
+- The number of TA access days is also personal, Modifications may be allowed after evaluation on an individual case basis.

 - After the call is closed it is not possible to add participants on TA funding.